 Learn more about famous Renaissance artists and world history

-Through a multi-year project involving hundreds of students, teachers, professors, and experts from different fields, Brainscape has compiled a critical base set of knowledge across a huge range of subjects.
-We call it Knowledge Rehab.
+And, remember, if you're excited to bank this knowledge permanently, check out Brainscape's certified Knowledge Rehab class.
+Through a multi-year project involving hundreds of students, teachers, professors, and experts from different fields, Brainscape has compiled this critical base set of knowledge across a huge range of subjects.